Coolest characters in literature: 40 greatest book characters

 They don’t write men like they used to.
 Today, men have feelings, which is all well and good, but way back when – let’s say the late Thirties through to the early Fifties – men wore suits, sported fedoras, drank whiskey or brandy, cracked wise and got the job done.
 This no-nonsense approach is beautifully exemplified by hard-boiled private eye Philip Marlowe, who was stunningly successful with the dames too.
 Simpler times, folks, simpler times.

-12. Dean Moriarty (On The Road)Buy the book on Amazon
+12. Snowball (Animal Farm)Buy the book on Amazon

 Author: Charles Dickens